 The park(s) consists of five areas: Foothills, Mineral King, Giant Forest and Lodgepole, Grant Grove, and Cedar Grove.
 Giant Grove, Giant Forest and Lodgepole, and the Foothills are open in the summer.

 Giant Forest is home to the world’s largest living tree, General Sherman, which is one of the park’s most popular destinations.
-You can also check out hiking trails, including ones perfect for children and people with limited mobility.
+You can also check out the hiking trails, including ones perfect for children and people with limited mobility.

 There are some camping sites throughout the park, as well as the Giant Forest Museum if you’re seeking more information about the park’s natural history.